Fake logo

 The CPS has announced the 2024 Annual Scientific Meeting (ASM) will be held in Ottawa from April 27 - 30 at the Westin Hotel.
 A special feature of the 2024 ASM is that it will be co-organized between CPS and Health Canada.
 Check out the CPS ASM page here for more details: Canadian Pain Society ASM

-Pain Canada Hosting Annual Putting the Pieces Together Conference November 6 - 12, 2023
+Pain Canada 2023 Annual Putting the Pieces Together Conference

-Pain Canada is hosting another national online conference, organized for and by people living with pain, in November 2023 for people who live with pain.
-The 2022 conference was attended by over 500 people from across Canada.
-Registration for the 2023 conference is now open!
+Pain Canada hosted another national online conference, organized for and by people living with pain, in November 2023 for people who live with pain.
+The 2023 conference was attended by over 700 people from across Canada!